History of the Washington Commanders: Disarray and resistance to integration (1946–1961)

 The Redskins' early success endeared them to the fans of Washington, D.C.
 However, after 1945, the franchise began a slow decline that was not ended until a playoff appearance in the 1971 season.

-The 1946 season began with the signing of former-player Turk Edwards as head coach.
+The 1946 season began with the signing of former player Turk Edwards as head coach.
 He was the coach until 1948 and finished with an unimpressive record of 16–18–1.
 The only highlight that occurred during his tenure was Sammy Baugh's 1947 season, where he threw 354 passes, completed 210 of them for 2938 yd, setting three all-time NFL records in one season.
 A major blunder also occurred during his tenure.
-With the ninth overall pick in the 1946 NFL Draft, the Redskins chose Cal Rossi, a back out of UCLA.
+With the ninth overall pick in the 1946 NFL draft, the Redskins chose Cal Rossi, a back out of UCLA.
 However, Rossi was a junior, and at that time ineligible to be drafted.
-After waiting a year, the Redskins drafted Rossi again in the first-round of the 1947 NFL Draft, but he never had intention to play football professionally.
+After waiting a year, the Redskins drafted Rossi again in the first-round of the 1947 NFL draft, but he never had the intention to play football professionally.

 After the end of Edwards' coaching career, the Redskins hired three different head coaches during the next three seasons: John Whelchel, Herman Ball, and former player Dick Todd, but none were successful.

 Nevertheless, this did not stop George Preston Marshall from trying to make the Redskins the most successful franchise in the league.
 His first major innovation occurred on June 14, 1950, when it was announced that American Oil Company planned to televise all Redskins games, making Washington the first NFL team to have an entire season of televised games.
 Before that, in 1944, the Redskins formed a radio network to broadcast their games throughout the southern United States.